Skip to content

 At around 9am the police were called and, once a resident had shown them a copy of the TPO, they told the workmen to stop.
 At this point around 40 trees had been cut.
 Activity paused – however, once the police left the scene work resumed and around a further 80 trees were destroyed.
 It was only after the second police visit that felling was finally halted, with one man arrested and cutting equipment seized.
 By that time two thirds of the site’s trees had been cut down.

 A man, claiming to be the leaseholder, who admits it is his family that has owned land for last 15 years, has claimed in the Telegraph that the site was being cleared to make way for building a sports facility for which he had planning permission and that he had invited the community to meet with his architect.
-However, no planning request for this has been made let alone granted by the Council.
+However, no planning request for this has been made to let alone been granted by the Council.
 If it had, it would have likely been rejected because of the woodland and ecological value of the site.
 Additionally, no representatives of the local community had been approached about meeting with the architect.

 “We hope that the community outrage and substantial media interest this story has generated will help the landowner understand this woodland is enormously valued by the public – and they will never get permission to flatten it.”